Markussoft/iot-office-occupancy-counter/README.md

     3.5 Tried using Adafruit and read up on MQTT.
 4. Set up communications from Heltec ESP32 to The things Network and decode the data in Datacake
 5. Merge the sensor program and the communications
+6. Set up a dashboard in datacake
-6. See to it that the correct data gets passed to Datacake  <- Am here
+7. See to it that the correct data gets passed to Datacake, add second Ultrasonic sensor  <- Am here
-7. Set up a dashboard in datacake
-8. 3D print holder for Ultrasonic senors and breadboard to mount over door.
+8. 3D print holder for 2 Ultrasonic sensors and breadboard to mount over door.
 9. Test setup.
+10. Docker, with NodeRED, instead of datacake?
+11. Try RTOS, as in this project: https://github.com/per25/P1-HAN-port-with-lora